 In most cases, it’s not.
 Mechanic’s liens (or materialman’s supplier’s or construction liens, as they are alternatively known) protect contractors and subcontractors when clients skip out on paying their bills.

 When this protection is voluntarily withdrawn by signing a waiver, this places the contractor is a precarious position should the project head south in a hurry.
 But because contractors try to please their clients, they may feel pressured into signing away their rights on a mechanic’s lien waiver.

-This is a good point to defer to your Broward County construction law attorney.
-Without offending your client, simply say that you’ll have your attorney review the waiver and offer a legal opinion on whether to sign it.
-This way the onus is on the attorney to deny the viability of signing a waiver.
+This is a good point to defer to your Broward County construction law attorneys.
+Without offending your client, simply say that you’ll have your attorneys review the waiver and offer a legal opinion on whether to sign it.
+This way the onus is on the attorneys to deny the viability of signing a waiver.

 How releases differ from waivers